In this article...

-Emergency involuntary commitment is a process whereby mentally ill individual may be temporarily admitted to a mental health facility against his or her will in order to prevent imminent danger to himself or herself or others.
+Emergency involuntary commitment is a process whereby a mentally ill individual may be temporarily admitted to a mental health facility against their will in order to prevent imminent danger to themselves or others.

 If an individual's mental condition poses an immediate risk of harm, anyone over the age of 18 can file a petition for immediate hospitalization of that individual in the circuit court located in the county in which the individual resides.

-The petition must describe the respondent's mental illness as well as any actions that the respondent has taken that indicate that the respondent’s mental illness would place the respondent or others in imminent physical harm were he or she not admitted to a mental health facility.
+The petition must describe the respondent's mental illness and any actions that the respondent has taken that indicate that their mental illness would place the respondent or others in imminent physical harm were they not admitted to a mental health facility.
 The petition must be accompanied by certificates from two clinicians that have examined the respondent (more on this below).

 The petition must also include the names and addresses of the following individuals:

 - The respondent's family members;

 - Anyone with substitute decision-making authority over the respondent;